For nearly 60 years, farmworkers around the country have celebrated the legacy and momentous actions of Cesar Chavez.

-There have long been fights for the rights of Latinos.
+There have always been fights for the rights of Latinos.
 The 1960s was a time filled with enraged minorities wanting to speak their minds and obtain their human rights.
-Dr. Martin Luther King Jr., the civil rights movement and the women’s rights movement were just a few of the groundbreaking stepping stones for future generations.
+Dr. Martin Luther King Jr., the Civil Rights movement, and the Women’s Rights movement were just a few of the groundbreaking stepping stones for future generations.

-Ybarra was a student at Fresno State during the 340-mile march.
-She recalls how all the Chicano and agriculture students went to watch Chavez speak.
-The agriculture students brought boxes of grapes to the speech and ate them in front of him and began throwing grapes at the Chavez supporters.
+Ybarra was a college student at Fresno State during the 340-mile march.
+She recalls how all the Chicano and agriculture students went to watch Chavez give a speech.
+The agriculture students brought boxes of grapes to the speech and ate them in front of him and began throwing the grapes at the protestors.

 Most Latino students supported Chavez’s cause.
 “Every worker deserves dignity.
 And every worker deserves decent wages and so forth,” says Ybarra.
 Like her, many of those students were the children of farmworkers.

 That was a defining moment for her, along with the rest of the Chicano students, she admits.
 Chavez noticed the influence the university students could have and held a conference in Coachella specifically for students.
 Thousands of students showed up in support of their community’s struggles.

 The protests of Mexican American students, farmworkers, soldiers and community members were the context of the Chicano movement, including protests against the Vietnam War.
 The 1960s was a time of many changes.
 “Think about Martin Luther King, the bus boycott, the women’s movement, Asians fighting for their rights, Chicanos in the west and Puerto Ricans in the east…All this happening at the same time,” said Ybarra.